onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Everybody should be a scientist

 He wants to know what is to be known in the simulation - he wants to understand it

-Islam is more complete than christianity - it has more scope and prescriptiveness

 We can express our personalities and competencies - we can represent ourselves in the collective representation